JeanMacielGit/Flappy_Duck_Scratch/README.md

 ## ⚙ How to Run the Project
 Since this game was built using **Scratch**, the `.sb3` file cannot be opened like a standard executable.
 To play or view the code:

-1. Download the `project.sb3` file from this repository.
+1. Download the `Flappy Duck - CS50.sb3` file from this repository.
 2. Go to the [Scratch Online Editor](https://scratch.mit.edu/projects/editor/).
 3. In the top menu, click on **File** -> **Load from your computer**.
-4. Select the `project.sb3` file you just downloaded.
+4. Select the `Flappy Duck - CS50.sb3` file you just downloaded.
 5. Click the **Green Flag** to start!

 ## 🛠️ Technical Implementation (Engineering Perspective)